tjelvar-olsson/biologists-guide-to-computing/source/glossary.rst

         A whole number, i.e. a number that can be expressed without a fractional component.

     I/O
-        Input/Output; often used in the context of reading and writing data to memory.
+        Input/Output; often used in the context of reading and writing data to disk.

     Object
         In :term:`object-oriented programming` an object is an instance of a :term:`class`.